 Corrosion Resistance

 Corrosion resistance ensures that aluminum retains its appearance and structural integrity over time, even when exposed to harsh environments.
 This attribute is particularly important for outdoor applications, and as such, many architectural shapes like beams, channels, and angles are made of aluminum.
 The metal’s ability to form a protective oxide layer naturally shields the underlying metal, reducing maintenance needs.
-Consequently, industries have been keen to develop aluminum shapes that can withstand environmental stress, leading to long-lasting structures and components.
+Because of this, industries have been keen to develop aluminum shapes that can withstand environmental stress, leading to long-lasting structures and components.

 Lightweight and Strength Ratio